anjeta/SUSCOMP-2025-LABS/week2-personal-co2-footprint/README.md

 ## Startup Task

-Set up git as [per these instructions](https://github.com/anjeta/SUSCOMP-2025-LABS/tree/main/github-repo-setup)
+Start by setting up git as [per these instructions](https://github.com/anjeta/SUSCOMP-2025-LABS/tree/main/github-repo-setup).

 Spend a few minutes writing a list of the digital and electronic technology you use most in the home.
 You should aim for 3-5 technology-enabled appliances (i.e., with a digital processor and/or Internet or WiFi connected).
 This could include smart TVs, computers, games consoles, Wifi routers, smart speakers, etc.